-Trade premises that may need a trade waste consent
+Trade premises that may require consent

-- any premises used or intended to be used for any industrial or trade purpose
+- Any premises used or intended to be used for any industrial or trade purpose

-- any premises used or intended to be used for the storage, transfer, treatment, or disposal of waste materials or for other waste management purposes, or used for composting organic materials
+- Any premises used or intended to be used for the storage, transfer, treatment, or disposal of waste materials or for other waste management purposes, or used for composting organic materials

-- any other premises from which a contaminant is discharged in connection with any industrial or trade process
+- Any other premises from which a contaminant is discharged in connection with any industrial or trade process.

-- any other premises discharging sewage other than domestic sewage and includes any land or premises wholly or mainly used for agricultural or horticultural purposes
+- Any other premises discharging sewage other than domestic sewage and includes any land or premises wholly or mainly used for agricultural or horticultural purposes.

-- a tanker truck or any other vehicle capable of receiving, storing, transporting or discharging trade waste.
+- A tanker truck or any other vehicle capable of receiving, storing, transporting or discharging trade waste.